Other products

 Dispensing

-POM-V - Prescription Only Medicine – VeterinarianSUMMARY OF PRODUCT CHARACTERISTICS
+POM-V - Prescription Only Medicine – VeterinarianEMA Categorisation

 1. NAME OF THE VETERINARY MEDICINAL PRODUCT

-Florocol Premix for Medicated Feeding stuff 500mg/g for Atlantic Salmon
+Florocol Premix for Medicated Feeding stuff 500 mg/g for Atlantic Salmon

 2. QUALITATIVE AND QUANTITATIVE COMPOSITION

-Active substance: Florfenicol 500 mg/g
+Active substance: Florfenicol 500 mg Excipients:

 A white free flowing powder.

-4.1 Target species
+3.1 Target species

 Atlantic salmon.

-4.2 Indications for use, specifying the target species
+3.2 Indications for use for each target species

 For the treatment of furunculosis (Aeromonas salmonicida) infection of Atlantic salmon.

-4.3 Contraindications
+3.3 Contraindications

 Do not use in brood stock.